denyspoltorak/odt2wiki/README.md

 #### Will any other input / output formats be supported?

 Yes, if someone implements them.
-I intend on trying odt2wiki with [Hugo Book](https://hugo-book-demo.netlify.app/) or [Sphinx book theme](https://sphinx-book-theme.readthedocs.io/en/stable/index.html).
-That will add one or two output formats.
-Everything else will be done on demand or will wait for contributors.

 #### The navigation bar is strange

-The backward and forward navigation are not symmetric.
+The backward and forward navigation generated for GitHub wiki are not symmetric.
 The forward navigation enters subfolders while the backward goes up.

 Example: